 How to Find Your Bank’s SWIFT Code:

-- Bank’s Official Website: Most banks list their SWIFT codes in the ‘Contact’ or ‘FAQ’ sections.
+- Official Website: Many banks list their SWIFT codes under ‘Contact’ or ‘FAQ.’

-- Bank Statements: Often, SWIFT codes are printed on your bank statements.
+- Bank Statements: Often printed directly on statements.

-- Customer Service: A quick call to your bank’s customer service can provide you with the code.
+- Customer Service: A quick call can provide the correct code.

-- Online Directories: Websites like The SWIFT Codes offer searchable databases.
+- Online Directories: SWIFT code databases are searchable online.

-- Are SWIFT Codes Unique?
-Absolutely.
-Each SWIFT code is unique to its bank or branch, ensuring precise identification in international transactions.
+- Uniqueness: Each SWIFT code is exclusive to its bank or branch, ensuring precise identification.